-6.15 RESOLUTION AT SECRETARIAL LEVEL
+RESOLUTION AT SECRETARIAL LEVEL

 In the following circumstances the Secretary shall deem a Complaint closed and shall not lay the matter before the Investigation Committee where both parties confirm, In Writing to the Secretary that the Complaint is resolved as a result of conciliation.
 The Secretary shall also deem a Complaint closed and shall not lay the matter before the Investigation Committee where both parties confirm orally to the Secretary that the Complaint is resolved as a result of conciliation.
+In such circumstances the Secretary shall write to the Complaint is resolved as a result of conciliation.
 In such circumstances the Secretary shall write to the Complainant notifying him that the case will be closed within 21 days of the date of the letter if the Complainant does not indicate that the matter has not been resolved by conciliation.

-In the following circumstances the Secretary may deem a Complaint closed and may decide not to lay the matter before the Investigation Committee:
+In the following circumstances the Secretary may deem a Complaint closed and may decide not to laythe matter before the Investigation Committee:

-- 1. Where both parties confirm either orally or In Writing to the Secretary that the Complaint is resolved otherwise than by conciliation - 2.
+- 1. Where both parties confirm either orally or In Writing to the Secretary that the Complaint is resolved otherwise than by conciliation or - 2.
 Where the Complainant fails, refuses or neglects within 21 days to respond to a Secretary's written request for confirmation as to whether he wishes to proceed with his Complaint